Maunabo, Puerto Rico: Tourism

-Mauna Caribe, a parador which is a local type of bed and breakfast, tropical inn, is located in Maunabo.
+Mauna Caribe, a parador (type of locally operated inn or bed-and-breakfast), is located in Maunabo.
+The municipality's mountainous geography has contributed to its relative isolation from other parts of Puerto Rico, and it has comparatively limited large-scale commercial development.

-With an almost unspoiled culture—due to the high mountains that separate the town from the rest—Maunabo still is a bucolic city and the lack of large commercial chains gives it a unique personality compared to the rest of the island.

 The warm, unspoiled and untamed blue and green waters of the beaches of Maunabo are one of its major attractions.
 The three beaches (Los Bohios, Los Pinos and Playa Punta Tuna) are mostly visited by the locals all year round.
 The beaches also attract tourists that explore other regions beyond San Juan and other major cities.
 Surfers love these wild and dangerous waters.
 The Punta Tuna beach is also known by the locals as Playa Escondida or the "hidden beach", crowned by the Punta Tuna Lighthouse on one side and separated from the main road by lush sea grape trees on the other.
 The beach is only accessible by foot through a short dusty road.

 The sand at Los Pinos Beach (the name means "the pines" and it comes from a pine-tree-lined hill on the side of the beach) shines with black carbon minerals and legend has it that these come from sea volcanoes or from underwater fossil fuel deposits.
 The minerals tend to stick to anything that is wet and thus it is rarely visited.

 The Los Bohios Beach is another popular beach in the municipality, attracting thousands of visitors each year.

 The town is also known for its Punta Tuna Lighthouse built by the Spanish at the end of the 19th century before the Island was turned over to the United States as spoils of the Spanish–American War of 1898.
 Though it has never ceased working under the active management of the U.S. Coast Guard, for almost 30 years the lighthouse was not accessible to the public.
 Due to Law 180 presented by Governor Aníbal Acevedo Vilá, the doors of the lighthouse were opened once again to the public in February 2006.
 The lighthouse is also a permanent symbol in the town's coat of arms.

 The town is also known for its annual crab carnival "Festi-Carnaval Jueyero" which attracts thousands of visitors for a three-day celebration with live music, street fairs, contests and much crab-based food.
 The carnival is celebrated during the first week of September, at the peak of the summer heat.